Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

-Now I hope it is clear that I am not dissatisfied with the results of the vote but with the process behind it.
+I hope it is clear that I am not dissatisfied with the results of the vote, but with the process behind it.
 Is the IAU happy with the vote? it would seem so.
 No measures have successfully changed the definition and with only 18% of potential voters participating the rest haven't gotten significant changes enacted.
 Is this once again another parallel to politics?
 A large percentage of voters not taking part in a critical vote and instead of expressing displeasure and a need for change, a silence falls loudly?
-Let's hope that if change is going to come that it will be done with a better way of truly settling the score - but also allowing for the ever changing face of science to be preserved.
+Let's hope that if change is going to come that it will be done with a better way of truly settling the score—but also allowing for the ever-changing face of science to be preserved.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.